yinaS1234/EverydayPyCharms/README.md

 - **Project Summary**: Jumpstart your day with an uplifting quote!
 This Python script uses `smtplib` to automate daily motivational emails, `Selenium` for fetching inspirational images,ensuring you start your day on a positive note.
 - Automates email sending with personalized motivational quotes and accompanying images.
 Uses web scraping to curate daily inspirational content,making each morning's message unique.
+- Fully automated if hosted in cloud, eg. like python everywhere or AWS.
--  this script turns every morning's email check into a moment of inspiration and reflection, setting a positive tone for the day.
+- This script turns every morning's email check into a moment of inspiration and reflection, setting a positive tone for the day.